UNT John S Gossett Memorial High School Tournament

 Interp Paradigms

 I was a high school competitor all four years - competing in all Interp events (DI, HI, OO, prose, poetry, Duo, Duet) and Congressional Debate.
 I competed on the Texas and National Circuits.
 Here's the big thing to know - you should never change your style, material, or story to try to get my 1.
 I will always respect the stories you choose to tell, the performance you're developing, and your courage to be you and share messages important to you.
-I don't need trigger warnings, I don't need you to cater to me because that's not what speech is about.
 Just be you.
 My ballots may sound tough, but it comes out of a desire to help you improve.
 I've provided insight into what I'm looking for but none of it should force you to change your content.

 For Interp Events, I'm looking for honest storytelling (talk to me like a person) and tech that helps enhance your story and not detract from it.
 I'm looking for clear, well-developed characters.
 I'm looking for an excellent intro that provides meaning and importance for your piece.
 I'm looking for excellent execution of pacing and incorporation of levels.
 Draw me into your story and leave me with something to take away.
 In addition, for all binder events, I'm a stickler for binder etiquette.